sweta-pou/Supertokens-Auth/README.md

 # Tic-Tac-Toe Authentication Using Supertokens.

-Add authentication in tic-tac-toe project using supertokens.
+Add authentication in tic-tac-toe project using supertokens with snapshot and cypress testing.

 ## Usage with docker